-As a school of character we believe that your actions can and will make a difference to you and others.
-We role model positive behaviour and celebrate success.
+As a school of character, we believe that your actions can and will make a difference to you and others.
+We are a values-based organisation that focuses on growth and development.
+Our core values underpin everything that we do and our staff, both teaching and associate, role model these values.

-We support our staff to learn, lead and serve.